PrimePlow/PrimePlow.github.io/index.md

 ---
 <img src="/img/PRIME-Logo.png" width="124.5" height="44.75" />

-Welcome to Prime Plow Help, please use the search menu or the navigation tree on the left to find information.
+Welcome to Prime Plow Help, please use the search bar or the navigation menu on the left to explore our information.

+This site explains the features offered in Prime Plow and guides users through all the tools.

 * Prime Plow is optimized for Google Chrome